sairamaj/momkid/readme.md

     * current orders
   * menu
-    * list of available menu items (can add/remove)
+    * list of available menu items (can add/remove) it uses the api gateway API to communicate to aws

 ### kidapp
+kidapp used by kid to view the menu items and then make a order.
+This app uses just one table view to display the menu items
+* main screen
+  * view ( and order a menuitem) it uses the api gateway API to communicate to aws

 # Some things I learned along the way
 * start everything with aws console and then use aws cli tool to automate